 Introduction

-Simple models for regression (like those used in Project 1: Ordinary-Least-Squares (OLS), Ridge and Lasso); or classification can perform well in many cases where the target can be expressed as a linear combination of those functions.
+Deep learning methods aims to extract linear combination of the inputs and model the target as a nonlinear function of them.
+Neural networks have become a popular method to solve problems within the supervised learning framework, with widespread applications in many fields: from image classification to speech recognition or medical diagnosis.
+Simpler models for regression or classification can perform well in many cases.
 But their applicability is limited when the target behaves in a nonlinear way.
-Deep learning methods aims to extract linear combination of the inputs and model the target as a nonlinear function of them.
-Neural networks have become a popular method to solve problems within the supervised learning framework, with widespread applications in many fields.

-In this project, we assess the performance of a Feed Forward Neural Network for both regression and classification problems, as an extension of the work done in Project 1.
-First, we implement and tests various optimization techniques using a simple polynomial function.
+The Universal approximation theorem states that a feed-forward neural network with one hidden layer can approximate a continuous function.
+The aim of this project is to assess the performance of a Feed Forward Neural Network for estimations both in regression and classification problems, as an extension of the work done in Project 1.

+In the first part of this project, we implement and tests various optimization techniques using a simple polynomial function.
 Then we use a synthetic dataset generated by the Franke Function (Franke, 1979) to assess the performance of a neural network on regression.
 In the last part, we use the Wisconsin Breast Cancer dataset to assess a classification problem.
+Here we also compare the results from the Neural Network with Logistic Regression.
 The structure of the Neural Network remains the same for regression and classification, just changes in the chosen activation functions are needed.
-Different activation functions are discussed and tested in both parts.
+Different activation functions are also discussed and tested in both parts.

 Data and Methods